 Block sliding down a frictionless incline slope

-The 1 kg block starts out a height H (let say 1 m) above the ground, with potential energy mgH and kinetic energy that is equal to 0.
+The 1 kg block starts at a height H (let say 1 m) above the ground, with potential energy mgH and kinetic energy equal to 0.
 It slides to the ground (without friction) and arrives with no potential energy and kinetic energy K = ½ mv2.
 Calculate the velocity of the block on the ground and its kinetic energy.

 Emech = U + K = const

 => ½ mv2 = mgH

 => K2 = ½ x 1 kg x (4.43 m/s)2 = 19.62 kg.m2.s-2 = 19.62 J

 Assume a pendulum (ball of mass m suspended on a string of length L that we have pulled up so that the ball is a height H < L above its lowest point on the arc of its stretched string motion.
 The pendulum is subjected to the conservative gravitational force where frictional forces like air drag and friction at the pivot are negligible.

 We release it from rest.
 How fast is it going at the bottom?

 The pendulum reaches the greatest kinetic energy and least potential energy when in the vertical position because it will have the greatest speed and be nearest the Earth at this point.
 On the other hand, it will have its least kinetic energy and greatest potential energy at the extreme positions of its swing because it has zero speed and is farthest from Earth at these points.

 If the amplitude is limited to small swings, the period T of a simple pendulum, the time is taken for a complete cycle, is: